-- 1 Hold MENU.

-- 2 Select Activities & Apps.

-- 3 Select an activity.

-- 4 Select the activity settings. - 5 Select Auto Climb > Status. - 6 Select Always or When Not Navigating. - 7 Select an option: - Select Run Screen to identify which data screen appears while running. - Select Climb Screen to identify which data screen appears while climbing. - Select Invert Colors to reverse the display colors when changing modes. - Select Vertical Speed to set the rate of ascent over time. - Select Mode Switch to set how quickly the device changes modes.
+- 1 Hold MENU. - 2 Select Activities & Apps. - 3 Select an activity.
+NOTE: This feature is not available for all activities. - 4 Select the activity settings. - 5 Select Auto Climb > Status. - 6 Select Always or When Not Navigating. - 7 Select an option: - · Select Run Screen to identify which data screen appears while running. - · Select Climb Screen to identify which data screen appears while climbing. - Select Invert Colors to reverse the display colors when changing modes. - Select Vertical Speed to set the rate of ascent over time. - Select Mode Switch to set how quickly the device changes modes.